jrjones/blog.jrj.org/_posts/2012-02-24-backup-home-server-complexity.md

 date: 2012-02-24 18:35
 author: jrj
 comments: true
-categories: [Backup, JRJ Personal, security, Technology]
+tags: [Backup, JRJ Personal, security, Technology]
+categories: [JRJ Personal, Technology]
 ---
 A family member asked me if his technique of backing up his files to a thumb drive and regularly sending a copy to a safe deposit box was sufficient.
 My response was a reminder to me that I need to simplify my world.
 Nobody (including me) requires this level of complexity.
 What follows is my response, edited for posting.